-From conflict analysis to interviews to personal testimonies, STAND is in need of diverse and engaging content for our blog and beyond!
-As a member of the Communications Task Force, you will be responsible for researching and writing a minimum of one blog post per month and one op-ed per month.
-Each team member will work with our Communications Coordinator to expand their knowledge about STAND’s conflict areas, fine-tune their writing abilities, and produce blog posts for our widely read national blog, as well as other publications.
+We’re looking for activists to write quality posts for our blog and to write for local publications.
+As a member of the Communications Task Force, you will be responsible for researching and writing a minimum of one blog post and/or one local opinion piece per month.
+Each team member will work with our Communications Coordinator to expand their knowledge about STAND’s conflict areas, fine-tune their writing abilities, and producing content for our widely read national blog and other local or campus publications.

 Primarily works with: Communications Coordinator

 - A passion for human rights and our anti-genocide mission